aashineetu/springboot-customer-order-microservice/README.md

 }

-Note : currently in the database there are only few customer, part and supplier record are there, we have to use only which are available in Masters tables
+Note : currently in the database there are only few customer, part and supplier record are there, we have to use(Insert Statement) only which are available in Masters tables

+Before building the project we have to configure ojdbc to our lcoal maven repo We have to add Oracle JDBC driver in your Maven local repository. follow the below step to configure OJBC to local maven repo
+1. download ojdbc8.jar from oracle website
+2. run the following command to create artifact in maven repo mvn install:install-file -Dfile={Path/to/your/ojdbc8.jar}
+      -DgroupId=com.oracle -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar
+3. mvn clean install
+4. mvn idea:idea